 Sources of renewable energy are those that are constantly replenished.
 These include energy from water, wind, the sun, geothermal sources, and biomass sources such as energy crops.
 In comparison, fuels such as coal, oil, and natural gas are non-renewable.
 Once a deposit of these fuels is depleted it cannot be replenished – a replacement source must be found instead.

 In the United States, both renewable and non-renewable energy sources are used to generate electricity, power vehicles, and provide heating, cooling, and light.
-While renewable energy is generally more expensive than conventionally produced supplies, alternative power helps to reduce pollution and to conserve fossil fuels.
-“People sometimes get caught up in cost-effectiveness,” said Paul Torcellini, a senior engineer at the DOE’s National Renewable Energy Laboratory (NREL) in Golden, Colorado.
-“But it can be a question of values and what we spend our money on.”
+While renewable energy is generally more expensive than conventionally produced supplies, alternative power helps to reduce pollution and increase energy conservation.

 For comparison purposes, we will explore renewable energy pros and cons.
 The different sources of renewable energy are important to detail: